-In simple terms, you can invest in the Italian real estate market provided your home country allows Italian nationals to invest there.
+Essentially, you can invest in Italy so long as your home country allows Italian nationals to invest there.

-The ownership of real estate, the establishment of companies, the acceptance of inheritances or gifts are not conditioned by citizenship.
-However, it should be noted that the purchase of property or setting up a company in the UK does not automatically confer the right to move and work in the UK.
-The same is valid for UK property and company owners in Italy.
-If you want to reside in Italy, you will need to obtain residency permits.
+However, purchasing property or setting up a company in the UK does not automatically confer the right to reside or work in the UK.
+The same is valid for UK nationals in Italy.
+If you want to reside or work in Italy, you will need to obtain an Elective Residence Visa and permits.

 For over 55 years, De Tullio Law Firm has been providing international clients with independent legal advice.
 We offer services in all the major fields of Italian law with particular expertise in real estate, residency, family law and inheritance matters.
-Get in touch with us: email@example.com
+If you would like to discuss your Italian residency situation, please get in touch with us.

 You may also be interested in How to get a mortgage in Italy.